zsustc/colon_reconstruction_dataset/README.md

 # colon_reconstruction_dataset
-this repository contains brief introdcution of simulated data for colon 3D reconstruction and the dataset download link
+This repository contains brief introdcution of simulated data for colon 3D reconstruction and the dataset download link

 This dataset contains 15 cases of simulated stereo colonoscopic images with ground truth of camera poses (left camera poses, right camera poses and rotations).